 Discussant: Samuel Kruger, University of Texas-Austin

-Abstract: Prior research has documented a carbon premium in realized returns, which have been assumed to proxy for expected returns and thus the cost of capital.
-We find that the carbon premium partially represents unexpected returns and thus outperformance.
-Companies with higher scope 1, scope 2, or scope 3 emissions enjoy superior earnings surprises and earnings announcement returns; quarterly earnings announcements account for 30-50% of the premium.
-When adding in announcement returns to events related to earnings calls, earnings guidance, dividends, and buybacks, this proportion rises to 40-65%.
-We find similar results for changes in emissions but not scaled emissions, consistent with earlier findings on realized returns.
-Our results suggest that the carbon premium, where it exists, partially results from an unpriced externality, highlighting the need for government action.
+Abstract: Prior research documents a carbon premium in realized returns, assuming they proxy for expected returns and thus the cost of capital.
+We find that the carbon premium partially reflects unexpected returns and thus outperformance.
+Companies with higher scope 1, 2, or 3 emissions enjoy superior earnings surprises and announcement returns; earnings announcements explain 20-40% of the annual premium.
+We find similar results for emissions changes but not intensities, consistent with earlier evidence on realized returns.
+Our results suggest that the carbon premium, where it exists, partially arises from an unpriced externality rather than the market pricing in carbon transition risk.